dshukertjr/spot/README.md

 ## Supabase Database Schema

 > Please note that you need enable `postgis` database extensions before run import database schema
+> Also, email confirmation is turned off at the moment.

 ```sql
 create table if not exists public.users (